quantumghent/TensorTutorials/lectures/4-Algorithms/TimeEvolutionAlgorithms.md

 # Time Evolution

 In this segment of the tutorial, we delve into some time evolution techniques for MPS.
 In particular we will focus on the [TDVP](TDVP_header) and [Time Evolution MPO](TMPO_header) methods.
 Another method (i)[TEBD](tebd) has already been explained in an earlier section.
-Following this we briefly explain how [imaginary time evolution](Imag_header) can be used to find ground states and how [thermal density matrices][FinTemp_header] can be simulated using MPS.
+Following this we briefly explain how [imaginary time evolution](Imag_header) can be used to find ground states and how [thermal density matrices](FinTemp_header) can be simulated using MPS.
 At the end of this section we offer some basic [code examples](code_header).

 In the case of quantum many body systems time evolution amounts to solving the time dependent Schrodinger equation